 _G.arg[-1] to the name of the main script (

-- (which means bundle_loader itself can be upgraded without a rebuild)
+require'bundle_loader', which means bundle_loader itself can be upgraded without a rebuild.

 The bundle loader (Lua part):

-package.cpath to load modules relative to the exe's dir
+package.cpath to only load modules relative to the exe’s dir and not look into the current directory.

 ffi.load to return